 Small prints are sometimes called “blenders” because their repeats are closer together and they can almost read as solids.
 They aren’t solid, but if you step back and squint your eyes they look like a solid color.
 These prints provide the contrast for the busier large and medium size prints to really show them off.
 They provide a place for your eye to rest.
 You can use actual solids – which is a great option, but keep in mind that the design becomes more flat.
 With a small print ‘solid’ you get more ‘visual texture’ or interest to the quilt.

 Here’s another example from a quilt I made this spring.
 This is the color palette I chose: browns, oranges, and blues, and I pulled a variety of prints and shades from my stash.

 Let’s look at just the oranges.
 (First, notice the variety of shades of orange.)
-Here they are divided by scale – smaller on the right to larger on the left.
+Here they are divided by scale – smaller on the left to larger on the right.

 Here’s what the oranges would look like if we only used busy, medium and large scale prints.
 There’s some contrast, but for the most part the pile looks overwhelming – there’s no place for the eye to rest and there’s no contrast.

 Here is what the pile looks like when we add some solids and small-scale prints.
 Notice that there is more contrast between the busier prints.
 The solids and smaller-scale prints help show-off the bigger, busier prints.

 Another way to use and show-off bigger, busier prints and saturated colors is to use some kind of sashing or solid to “neutralize” them – or just to give your eye place to rest and provide some visual contrast in between them.
 This can help the large, vibrant prints really pop.
 Even these really narrow white sashing strips are just enough to break up the prints and colors in this quilt and feature them individually.